Movie Review: Sully (2016)

 One of my favorite bits is when the crew winds up on “Letterman,” and Hanks, who has obviously been on “Letterman” and television forever, makes Sully seem more awkward on camera than the real Sully actually was.
 Good acting by both men.

 That’s the kind of hero we want to believe in: the one who does the job but isn’t comfortable in the spotlight.
 And that’s the hero that Eastwood gives us.
-But Capt.
+The real Capt.
 Sullenberger is apparently comfortable in both arenas.
 Good for him.
 The airlines cut his pay but he got a $3 million advance from HarperCollins for his story.
 Good for him.
 But you can’t frame a movie around a man hiring a powerful west-coast publicity firm.
 Someone has to be the villain.
+Eastwood made it government regulators.
+Which, yes, suits his libertarian, small government point of view.